 1. Remove phyllo dough from the fridge and thaw overnight in the fridge.

 2. Prepare the syrup: place sugar and water in a small saucepan and bring to a boil.
 Allow the syrup to boil for 3 minutes without stirring.
 Add the lemon juice and continue boiling for 10 minutes until it reaches a light, syrupy consistency that coats the back of a spoon.
 Remove from heat and stir in the rose flower and orange blossom water.
-Set aside to cool down completely and store in fridge (this step can be made a couple of days in advance).
+Set aside to cool down completely and store in the fridge (this step can be made a couple of days in advance).

 3. To clarify the butter: Line a sieve with paper towel and place over a bowl.
 Melt the cubed butter in a saucepan over medium heat until it begins to foam.
 Using a spoon, skim the foam from the top and discard.
 Remove the pan from the heat and pour the melted butter into the lined sieve.
 Leave at room temperature.
 Note: Hot butter will make the phyllo soggy.